QuangHD4/AI01_Capstone__Streamlit_App_for_Diabetes_Dataset/README.md

-# AI01 Capstone Project: Diabetes Prediction Web App
+# AI01 Capstone Project: Diabetes Data Analysis Web App

 ## 🫧 Overview
 This project is a Streamlit-based web application for interacting with the Pima Indians Diabetes Dataset.
-The app allows users to explore the dataset, understand relationships between features, and test predictions using different models.
+The app aims to help users get a general sense of a data analysis project by walking them through each stage of a data analysis project.

 Deployed App: [Click here to try it out](https://ai01-capstone-quang-bk85f8nm8fonqyquqnenh4.streamlit.app/)